Secret Service agent assigned to Kamala Harris hospitalized after exhibiting "distressing behavior," officials say

 The agent was immediately handcuffed and detained by other Secret Service agents who intervened, sources said, and ambulances were called to the scene.

-After an initial medical evaluation, the agent were admitted to a hospital, sources said.
+After an initial medical evaluation, the agent was admitted to a hospital, sources said.
 There was no indication of substance use at this time, they added.

 The USSS remains in a temporary holding pattern until further information becomes available, the sources said.
 After the agent receives additional medical attention and further evaluation, it will be determined if they can return to work.
 An internal review will be conducted and the USSS will assess if the agent's top secret security clearance will be removed for medical or disciplinary reasons, sources explained.